Tutorial: Create and use a custom image for Virtual Machine Scale Sets with the Azure CLI

 Create an image version from the VM using az image gallery create-image-version.

-Allowed characters for image version are numbers and periods.
+Allowed characters for the image version are numbers and periods.
 Numbers must be within the range of a 32-bit integer.
 Format: MajorVersion.MinorVersion.Patch.

 az sig image-version create \

---resource-group myGalleryRG \
+--resource-group $MY_GALLERY_RG_NAME \

---gallery-name myGallery \
+--gallery-name $MY_GALLERY_NAME \

---gallery-image-definition myImageDefinition \
+--gallery-image-definition $MY_IMAGE_DEF_NAME \

 --gallery-image-version 1.0.0 \

---target-regions "chinanorth2=1" "chinanorth=1" \
+--target-regions "chinanorth=1" "chinanorth2=1" \

 Note

-You need to wait for the image version to completely finish being built and replicated before you can use the same managed image to create another image version.
+You need to wait for the image version to completely finish being built and replicated before you can use the same image to create another image version.

 You can also store your image in Premium storage by a adding --storage-account-type premium_lrs, or Zone Redundant Storage by adding --storage-account-type standard_zrs when you create the image version.